Improving GAN Equilibrium by Raising Spatial Awareness: Experiments

 \textbf{Datasets.} We conduct the experiments on the LSUN Cat~\cite{yu2015lsun}, FFHQ~\cite{stylegan}, and LSUN Church~\cite{yu2015lsun} datasets.
 The LSUN Cat dataset contains $1600K$ real-world images regarding different cats.
 Following the setting of ~\cite{stylegan2-ada}, we take $200K$ image samples from the LSUN Cat dataset for training.
 The FFHQ dataset consists of $70K$ high-resolution ($1024\times1024$) images of human faces, under Creative Commons BY-NC-SA 4.0 license~\cite{FFHQ_github}.
 Usually, the images are horizontally flipped to double the size of training samples.
 The LSUN Church dataset includes $126K$ images with visually complex church scenes.
 It is worthy noting that all images are resized to $256 \times 256$ resolution.

 \textbf{Spatial Heatmap Sampling and Encoding.} In practice, we find the GradCAM maps on the fine resolutions are too sensitive to semantic cues.
 Therefore, we only conduct encoding on the level $0,1,2$ of $G$, \emph{i.e.}, resolution $4\times4$, $8\times8$, and $16\times16$.
 We heuristically generate $1,2,4$ centers (in other words, sub-heatmaps) on these three levels.
 We sample the level $0$ heatmap center $\mathbf{c^{0}_0}$ by a Gaussian distribution with a mean of $(\frac{h}{2},\frac{w}{2})$, and a standard deviation of $(\frac{h}{3},\frac{w}{3})$.
 To keep the heatmaps consistent at various levels, we sample the level $1,2$ centers over the level $0$ center.
 It indicates the mean of Gaussian distribution $\mathbf{c^{1}_n}$ and $\mathbf{c^{2}_n}$ is the sampled $\mathbf{c^{0}_0}$.
 Their standard deviations are $(\frac{h}{6},\frac{w}{6})$.
 If we shift the level $0$ center, the heatmaps of other levels will move correspondingly.
 Following the coarse-to-fine manner, we decrease each center's influence area level by level.
 Besides, we drop the sampling if the level $0$ center is outside the image.
 In our observation, the results of the proposed method are robust to these hyperparameters for heatmap sampling.
 Therefore, we use the same hyperparameters for heatmap sampling on all the datasets.
-More implementation details are provided in \textit{Appendix}.
+More implementation details are provided in \textit{Supplementary Material}.

-\textbf{Training.} We implement our EqGAN on the official implementation of \href{https://github.com/NVlabs/stylegan2-ada-pytorch}{StyleGAN2}, such that the state-of-the-art image generation method StyleGAN2~\cite{stylegan2} serves as our baseline.
+\textbf{Training.} We implement our EqGAN-SA on the official implementation of \href{https://github.com/NVlabs/stylegan2-ada-pytorch}{StyleGAN2}, such that the state-of-the-art image generation method StyleGAN2~\cite{stylegan2} serves as our baseline.
 We follow the default training configuration of \cite{stylegan2-ada} for the convenience of reproducibility, and keep the hyperparameters unchanged to validate the effectiveness of our proposed framework.
 For example, we train all the models with a batch size of $64$ on $8$ GPUs and continue the training until $25M$ images have been shown to the discriminator.
+Our method increases the training time by around $30\%$ compared with the baseline.